Alley Pond Park: Queens Giant

 The Queens Giant (also known as the Alley Pond Giant or Alley Pond Park Giant), at 40.75320°N 73.74708°W, is an old tulip poplar (Liriodendron tulipifera) that is located in Alley Pond Park.
-It is the tallest carefully measured tree in New York City, measuring 133.8 ft tall with a 19 ft circumference as of 2004, and it might also be the oldest living thing in the New York metropolitan area, being between 350 and 450 years old in 2005.
+It is the tallest carefully measured tree in New York City, measuring 133.8 ft tall with a 19 ft circumference as of 2004, and it might also be the oldest living thing in the New York metropolitan area, being between 350 and 450 years old in 2004.
 A tree in Staten Island, known as the Clove Lake Colossus, has a more massive trunk, but it is only 119 ft tall.
 However, NYC Parks is unsure of the margin of error regarding the Queens Giant's age, and its true age may have a margin of error of several decades or centuries.
 Some arborists estimate the tree's age at 250 years, making it younger than other trees in the city.
 The nearby Great White Oak in Douglaston, though smaller, may have been about 600 years old when it was cut down in 2009, though that tree's age is also disputed.

 The Queens Giant is hidden within a grove, barely visible from the westbound Long Island Expressway.
 The tree is near the Douglaston Plaza Mall, and is accessible by foot from Alley Pond Park.
-There are no signs to it, but it can be viewed in an Urban Park Ranger tour.
+The tree can be viewed by entering the park at Horace Harding Expressway and East Hampton Boulevard, a small plaque at this entrance describes the tree and its history and significance.
 The Queens Giant is surrounded by a metal fence on all sides to protect it, and a hill and a sign describing the tree stand in front of it.